Karumi/project-quality-assurance/design-collaboration-guidelines.md

 * [Material Guidelines Color System](https://material.io/guidelines/style/color.html#color-color-system)

 ### Typography - Fonts
-A list of Fonts and Size and when possible complete style including color and format.
+A list of Fonts and Size.
+When possible, a complete style guide including color and format should also be provided.

 ![typography](./assets/typography.png)